 One of the biggest concerns people have when they first consider travelling internationally with their dog is the chance of a stay in quarantine.
-Fortunately though, most countries that are popular to visit with your dog don’t require quarantine, at least these days.
+Fortunately though, most of the countries that are popular destinations to visit with your dog don’t require quarantine, at least in this day and age.

 However, there are still some countries that do require quarantine for many or all pets (especially if you don’t take special steps to avoid it).
 Find out further details about this possible stay in quarantine for your pet, and take this into consideration before planning to visit these countries with your dog, especially on a holiday.

 Countries Not Requiring Quarantine for Your Pet

 Most popular countries for people to travel to with their dogs don’t require quarantine.
 This includes most of Europe (including the United Kingdom, which previously had a long quarantine period), the United States (except for Hawaii and the territory of Guam), Canada and Mexico.

 As I’m from a country that requires quarantine (Australia), many people were surprised to learn that my dog didn’t require quarantine when we headed to Europe (only on our return).
 It certainly makes it a lot easier and cheaper to travel internationally with your dog!

 However, do keep in mind that if your dog is unwell upon arrival in a country, they may be required to undergo quarantine.
 For instance, for dogs travelling to Ireland from outside of the EU a compliance check is required.
 Failure of the compliance check may result in quarantine.